dendronhq/vault.dendron.community/user.claus.p.docs-issue-forms.md

 ## Issues

+- [x] Check if issue titles on dendronhq/dendron have prefixes (e.g. "[Bug]: ")
+- [ ] Test if the colons make sense in the UI
 - [ ] Check with [foureyedsoul#0796] and [dendronhq] whether assigning both of us by default is fine
 - [ ] Uncomment "checkboxes" section when [[Code of Conduct|rfc.39-dendrologists.ref.community-guidelines#future-tasks]] is ready
 - Currently, body.ref.value needs to be customized for each repo :/
+- JavaScript

 ## Discussion